Mixing of the planet’s ocean waters is slowing down, speeding up global warming, study finds

 The results indicate that there may be more energy available to power future hurricanes and other storms that draw their strength in part from warm ocean waters.

-“So many key impacts (ocean biological productivity, carbon absorption and burial, surface warming and effects on e.g. hurricane intensities) are impacted by ocean stratification and changes therein,” said study co-author Michael Mann, who directs the Earth and Environmental Systems Institute at Penn State University, in an email.
+“So many key impacts (ocean biological productivity, carbon absorption and burial, surface warming and effects on e.g. hurricane intensities) are impacted by ocean stratification and changes therein,” said study co-author Michael Mann, who directs the Earth and Environmental Systems Institute at Pennsylvania State University, in an email.

 Mann said the results show that warm waters are getting bottled closer to surface waters, which may be resulting in more frequent hurricanes and more intense and water-laden storms.